pgragg/lunchbox/roadmap.md

 * Add ability for an Admin to create a new menu from the admin panel.;
 * Fix the look of the site (4.0);
 * Only faculty who have paid for lunches should receive them (1.0) ;
-* Add Google integrated login? https://www.twilio.com/blog/2014/09/gmail-api-oauth-rails.html
+N/A Add Google integrated login? https://www.twilio.com/blog/2014/09/gmail-api-oauth-rails.html
-* Give Scholastic a sample user login.
+- Give Scholastic a sample user login.
 * Load testing (Radview webload or Apache JMeter)
-* Student roles should require a parent email so we can send updates to accounts with incomplete menus. eg. a user model with a student role might have parent_email_1, parent_email_2, and campus.
+- Student roles should require a parent email so we can send updates to accounts with incomplete menus. eg. a user model with a student role might have parent_email_1, parent_email_2, and campus.

 ## v1.0 Deploy (Friday, July 10)

 * Allow admins to add a "bagged lunch" to certain users for certain days, which would make their lunch choice for that day "bagged."
-* A seperate totals page would display all bagged lunches for the day.
+* A separate totals page would display all bagged lunches for the day.
-* Upload student information
+N/A Upload student information
 * Extensive sanity testing as all user roles.
 * Delete testing users.
 * Deploy